 Something i’ve been looking at doing for a while is introducing guest posts onto my blog.
 Chaz got in contact with me and she decided to write a personal post in which she raises awareness and talks about her experience for personality disorders and I’m really glad i’ve got to share this with you!
-Before you read on, make sure you follow her Twitter and check out her wonderful blog!

 I have a personality disorder, but my therapists refused to officially diagnose me.
 This is the kind of thing you’ll hear often from people who are trying to get treatment for any sort of personality disorder.
 Some of them are more easily diagnosed than others, and I think that’s stupid.

 The one thing that made me recover from my other mental illnesses, anxiety, depression, dissociative disorder, was knowing what I had and being able to do my own learning and research on it.
 Never in a million years would I have gotten better without helping myself.
 The only reason I am so easily able to deal with my Borderline Personality Disorder today, is from googling it, extensive research at home, and teaching others around me about what I’ve found out.

 They say they don’t want to give you a diagnosis because it’ll ruin your life.
 It’ll ruin opportunities, people won’t want to hire you, people will be scared of you.
 I get it, it’s a scary way of saying it, you start to think this person isn’t who they say they are because they clearly have problems with stabilising their personality.
 Why does that mean you should listen to the stereotypes inside of your head?
 Why does that mean we get treated differently, why does that mean we can’t get the treatment we need?